MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/README.md

     * **Power Management:**
         * **CyberPower UPS device:** currently the monitoring is limited as it can only send telemetry data to one computer via USB, and that data can only be checked/monitored via terminal.
 An item on "the list" is to build the capability to collect the data, write it to InfluxDB and then share the "graceful shutdown" signal from the USB with all the nodes in the cluster.
         * **Kasa Smart Plugs:** monitored via the [Python Kasa library](https://github.com/python-kasa/python-kasa), this allows me to track how much power my *"Homelab Devices"* are using.
-        * **Zigbee Based Smart Plugs:** these devices serve a dual purpose: as not only do they provide real time power consumption data, but they also serve as Zigbee routers that augment my mesh network for Zigbee devices.
+        * **Zigbee Based Smart Plugs:** these devices serve a dual purpose: as not only do they provide real time power consumption data, but they also serve as Zigbee routers that augment the Zigbee network.
-        *
     * **Future state(s):** dedicated storage nodes that will just run Longhorn and MinIO
     * All of the nodes are running Ubuntu 22.04, the Orange Pi 5+ is running a community [Ubuntu 22.04 distro](https://github.com/Joshua-Riek/ubuntu-rockchip) made especially for Rockchip 3588 devices.